 Bon Jovi — Slippery When Wet (1986)

 The original sleeve sported a female in a clinging wet T-shirt, but Jon Bon Jovi himself nixed it when the record company gave the potentially offensive sleeve a pink border.
-Cue the indignant hair farmer outrage.
 Instead, they issued the album in a sleeve with a moistened black garbage bag design that was as eye-catching as a gray Crayola melting on the sidewalk.
 But for those myth-busters who actually want to try this at home, if you were to run this Slippery When Wet sleeve under a faucet and leave it undetected on a city street, someone would most assuredly fall and break a leg.
-You have a nice day, also.

 Michael Jackson — Dangerous (1991)